The End of Elite

 That’s certainly one argument for adopting an industry stance around inclusion rather than the exclusion that elitism implies.
 And that brings this whole thing back around to Walmart.

-We can’t continue to leak, Barker says, or fewer people will experience the outdoors, appreciate it, and advocate for its protection.
+We can’t continue to leak, Barker said, or fewer people will experience the outdoors, appreciate it, and advocate for its protection.
 That’s where Walmart could come in.
-“There’s always been a variety of entry levels for the consumer wanting to get into camping,” Barker adds.
+“There’s always been a variety of entry levels for the consumer wanting to get into camping,” Barker added.
 “If Walmart is having that conversation, then we need to engage them at a deeper level.”

-But Rich Hill, president of Grassroots Outdoor Alliance, points out that having a good first experience with the outdoors is paramount for new customers—that’s the reason they keep coming back—but that’s something Walmart or Amazon can’t offer.
-Moreover, Hill says big-box retailers could put the entire industry at risk because they don’t understand how safety equipment works.
-“A store like Amazon or Walmart is going to get someone killed,” he says.
+But Rich Hill, president of Grassroots Outdoor Alliance, pointed out that having a good first experience with the outdoors is paramount for new customers—that’s the reason they keep coming back—but that’s something Walmart or Amazon can’t offer.
+Moreover, Hill said big-box retailers could put the entire industry at risk because they don’t understand how safety equipment works.
+“A store like Amazon or Walmart is going to get someone killed,” he said.

 In the end, there’s probably room for both elitism and mass consumerism in the outdoor industry without one devouring the other.
 We’re just going to need a bigger tent.